-26 fiscal stability, the City Administration has enacted current cost-savings
+WHEREAS, to prepare for possible economic downturns and to maintain 25 26 fiscal stability, the City Administration has enacted current cost-savings 1 measures to include managing vacancies and reducing non-essential spending 2 to meet the fiscal year 2025 budget target or revert sufficient budget at year end; and 3

-- 1 measures to include managing vacancies and reducing non-essential spending - 2 to meet the fiscal year 2025 budget target or revert sufficient budget at year end; - 3 and - 4 WHEREAS, these measures are designed to safeguard essential services - 5 and the well-being of the community while bolstering financial resilience; and - 6 WHEREAS, the governing body of the City of Albuquerque, State of New - 7 Mexico has developed a budget for Fiscal Year 2026 and respectfully requests - 8 approval from the State of New Mexico, Local Government Division of the - 9 Department of Finance and Administration; and - WHEREAS, appropriations for the operation of the City government must be - 11 approved by the Council; - 12 BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY - 13 OF ALBUQUERQUE: - 14 Section 1.
-That the amount of \$72,532,000 is hereby reserved in the - 15 Operating Reserve Fund for the City of Albuquerque for Fiscal Year 2026.
-In - 16 addition, the amount of \$750,000 is reserved for a potential runoff election.
-In the - 17 event that the runoff is necessary, \$750,000 is hereby unreserved and a - 2 18 contingent appropriation is made to the Office of the City Clerk Program to pay - 19 for the expenses of the runoff election.
-In the event that the runoff election does - 20 not happen, \$750,000 is hereby unreserved and will fall to fund balance. - Section 2.
-That the following amounts are hereby appropriated to the - following programs for operating City government during Fiscal Year 2026: - 23 GENERAL FUND 110 - 24 Animal Welfare Department
+4 WHEREAS, these measures are designed to safeguard essential services and the well-being of the community while bolstering financial resilience; and 5

+6 WHEREAS, the governing body of the City of Albuquergue, State of New 7 Mexico has developed a budget for Fiscal Year 2026 and respectfully requests approval from the State of New Mexico, Local Government Division of the 8 9 Department of Finance and Administration; and

+10 WHEREAS, appropriations for the operation of the City government must be approved by the Council; 11

+12 BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY 13 OF ALBUQUERQUE:

+14 Section 1.
+That the amount of \$72,532,000 is hereby reserved in the Operating Reserve Fund for the City of Albuquerque for Fiscal Year 2026.
+In 15 addition, the amount of \$750,000 is reserved for a potential runoff election.
+In the 16 17 event that the runoff is necessary, \$750,000 is hereby unreserved and a contingent appropriation is made to the Office of the City Clerk Program to pay 18 19 for the expenses of the runoff election.
+In the event that the runoff election does 20 not happen, \$750,000 is hereby unreserved and will fall to fund balance.

+rough-Material] - Deletion 21 Section 2.
+That the following amounts are hereby appropriated to the 22 following programs for operating City government during Fiscal Year 2026:

+23 GENERAL FUND - 110